Colds and Flu

-Adults have two to four colds a year on average, with women tending to catch more colds than men.
-Children, on the other hand, have three to eight colds a year because their immune systems are more vulnerable to infection (this may also explain why women have more colds than men, as in general they’re likely to interact more closely with children).
+Adults have two to four colds a year on average (ii), with women tending to catch more colds than men.
+Children, on the other hand, have around five to six colds a year (ii) because their immune systems are more vulnerable to infection (this may also explain why women have more colds than men, as in general they’re likely to interact more closely with children).

-You can catch a cold at any time of the year, but you’re more likely to get one during the autumn or winter (80 percent of all annual colds are thought to be contracted in the colder months).
-Experts still don’t really know why this happens, but according to the Common Cold Centre at Cardiff University, it may be because having a cold nose lowers your resistance.
-Flu is also more common in winter.
+You can catch a cold at any time of the year, but you’re more likely to get one during the colder months (in the tropics colds are more common during the rainy season) (iii).
+Experts still don’t really know why this happens, but some believe when your nose is cold the cooler temperature helps cold viruses reproduce more effectively (iv).
+Flu is also more common in winter (v).

 Both colds and flu are caused by viruses.
-There are more than 200 cold viruses called rhinoviruses and coronaviruses, with no two viruses exactly the same.
+There are more than 200 cold viruses called rhinoviruses and coronaviruses (iii), with no two viruses exactly the same.
 That’s why you may find some colds are short and mild while others may affect you more severely and last longer.
+It’s also thought that many people with cold symptoms may be infected with several viruses at the same time (iii).
 In addition to all of these cold viruses there are three types of flu virus (influenza A, B and C).